mlab817/faqs/src/sugar-regulatory-administration/how-does-sra-prioritize-which-infrastructure-projects-to-implement.md

 ---
  title: How does SRA prioritize which Infrastructure projects to implement?

-tags: ["sra","prioritize","infrastructure","projects","implement"]

  ---

-### Sugar Regulatory Administration
+## Sugar Regulatory Administration

-## How does SRA prioritize which Infrastructure projects to implement?
+# How does SRA prioritize which Infrastructure projects to implement?

  - All proposals for infrastructure projects must be duly endorsed by the Mill District Development Councils (MDDCs).